 ...I began the race full of self doubt because I was so tired, I knew I had to run as hard and fast as I could in the suit if I wanted to set the world record.
 Guinness had set a qualification time of 4 hrs 59 minutes and 59 seconds.
 Last year I ran it fresh, prepared, body fuelled and at the peak of my fitness, it took me just over 5hrs.
 I knew that the odds were stacked against me but as Han says never tell me the odds....

 Phase 2 - The London Marathon

-OK so Star Wars Celebration Orlando was hardly the best preparation for the London Marathon; legs tired, body low on carbs, jet lagged and generally fatigued, but hey, I didn’t choose the dates and I couldn’t miss the opportunity to go to Celebration and run there.
-I arrived back in the UK on Wednesday morning to find that 72 hours later i was in London registering for the Marathon.
+OK so Star Wars Celebration Orlando was hardly the best preparation for the London Marathon (running 4 x half marathons on a treadmill in 4 days, just a week before London!); legs tired, body low on carbs, jet lagged and generally fatigued, but hey, I didn’t choose the dates and I couldn’t miss the opportunity to go to Celebration and run there.
+I arrived back in the UK on Wednesday morning to find that 72 hours later I was in London registering for the Marathon.

 I was very quickly grabbed by a smart man in a blazer and trousers from GWR who congratulated me and told me i’d done it, i’d set the record with just 47 seconds to spare!
 I was made to pose for a few photos and then left to get the finishers goodie bag.